rjdw/lovedoc/README.md

 LOVEDOC is implemented upon the Rete Algorithm for production-rule systems, and uses backward chaining for most of its primary computations.

+## Disclaimer

+The expert system does not claim to have the correct solution to a problem, only the solution recommended by an expert.
+In this case, the system was based of the advice from a dating 'guru'.